 We were lucky.
 It was a bright, sunny day.
-We put on some hiking boots, I stuffed my backpack with bottles of water and some food – including spaghetti leftovers from the day before and some snacks – and we started walking straight from our staff accommodation.
+We put on some hiking boots, stuffed our backpacks with bottles of water and some food – including spaghetti leftovers from the day before and some snacks – and we started walking straight from our staff accommodation.

-Because Cascade appears to be at the end of Banff Avenue.
-How far could it possibly be to the trailhead?
+Because Cascade appears to be at the end of Banff Avenue, we supposed it couldn’t be too far to hike to the trailhead.
 It would prove a big mistake – as we would find out many hours later.

 So off we went.
 We had inquired in town about the trailhead, and we knew it started from the Norquay parking lot.
 We walked to the train station, passed over the Trans-Canada Highway, and went straight to Norquay Mountain.

 It was a long, winding road up to the Norquay parking lot.
 When we finally got there, we needed to take a right turn behind the Mount Norquay Day Lodge.
 And yes, there it was, the trail.
 We crossed a wooden bridge across a rivulet and soon walked on a narrow path among the pine trees.

 There wasn’t much to see except trees and the sandy path that extended before us.
 It wasn’t even steep.
 So far, so good.
 Not much later, we realized many mosquitoes terrorized the forest.
 No, many isn’t the right word here.
 Crazy many.
 Heaps.
 Loads.
 Massive amounts.
 You catch my drift.

 Apparently, one summer can be worse than another regarding mosquitoes; this time, it was terrible.
 We both pulled out a handkerchief from our backpacks and waved them around our sweating bodies, hoping to ward off those bite-eager bugs.